ouspg/CompSec/Lab5_ChipWhisperer/README.md

 All answers should be found in those two articles.

-Your answer does not have to be in any certain "format" or any minimum length, but is expected to contain answers to next questions:
+Your answer does not have to be in any certain "format" or any minimum length.
+Only requirement is that it explains issue well and shows that you have really investigated the issue deeper than surface level.

+If you have troubles in your writing, you can consider next list of questions as your checklist.
+If you answer them all, your answer should be fine.
-* What are major steps of the attack you just performed?
-Explain each phase shortly
+* What are major steps of the correlation power analysis attack you just performed?
+Explain each phase shortly.
-* What kind of power leakage model is used and how it is utilized at correlation calculations? (improve this...)
+* What kind of power leakage model is used?
-* What sensitive point of AES algorithm implementation is targeted in this attack?
-Why it works?
+* What sensitive point of AES algorithm implementation targeted in this attack? (improve this and above one)
+* How is single subkey solved?
+Describe the calculations performed when attack tries to solve single subkey.
-* Did you manage to find out correct encryption key?
-Was answer completely right or were some subkey guesses wrong?
-If yes, consider how could it be possible to fix
+* Did you manage to find out correct encryption key as end result?
+Was end result completely right or were some subkey guesses wrong?
+If yes, discuss reasons of it and how could it be possible to fix.

 ---
 # Task 2